bardius/nx-vite-react/README.md

 - [SonarQube][sonar_link], digests the reports from unit test and linting tools
 - Jest to execute unit tests
 - Husky, pre-commit hooks in place
-- Commitizen & Commit Lint for conventional commits, use "npm run commit" to get a Cli wizard
+- Commitizen & Commit Lint for conventional commits, use "npm run commit" to get a cli wizard
-- Github Actions, actions run on pul requests to verify quality and stability
+- Github Actions, actions run on pull requests to verify quality and stability
 - Dependabot to get notified for dependency version updates
 - Jscpd to check on code duplications
 - StyleLint sor Sass linting